Lila Clunas: Arrest and imprisonment

+Letter writing

+In December 1908, Clunas began a sustained letter writing campaign to Winston Churchill, MP for Dundee and President for the Board of Trade.
+In anticipation of Churchill's upcoming visits to Dundee, Clunas, as Secretary of the Dundee's Women's Freedom League, was ‘directed to ask whether on the occasion of his next visit to Dundee Mr Churchill would receive a deputation from the Dundee Branch of the Women's Freedom League on the question of women's suffrage.’
+After an initial refusal from Churchill, Clunas maintained correspondence with his Secretary throughout 1909, ultimately securing a 30-minute interview in October 1909 with nine members of the Dundee Women's Freedom League.

 Clunas tried on 11 September 1912 to get into the hall in Dundee where Winston Churchill was about to give a speech, but she was not allowed to enter.
 She then instead fastened a card on her chest and went to the Post Office.
 She asked to be delivered by express message to the prime minister's residence.
-In 1909 the suffragettes Daisy Solomon and Elspeth McLelland tried to do the same, which resulted in the issue of a statement to the post offices in the London region to not accept such actions.
+In 1909, the suffragettes Daisy Solomon and Elspeth McLelland tried to do the same, which resulted in the issue of a statement to the post offices in the London region to not accept such actions.
 However, this instruction did not reach Scotland, so Clunas' request was accepted at the post office.
 But, just as in 1909, her attempt to be actually delivered was refused.

-In 1914 she was ejected from a Ramsay MacDonald meeting, and this led to a split between the suffragettes and the Dundee Labour Party.
+Offices held

-In 1943 she was elected as a Labour Party Councillor in the Dundee City Council, and served until 1964.
-She had a particular interest in education.
+In 1943, she was elected as a Labour Party Councillor in the Dundee City Council, and served until 1964.
+She had an interest in education.
+She also advocated for libraries and parks.

+Death and legacy

 Clunas died 29 December 1968 in Dundee.

-Memorials

 In 2008, the building that was Brown Street Elementary School was marked with a commemoration plaque in Clunas's honour.